 After a few bites, my mind was made up though – I loved it.
 With the crunch of the walnuts, the creamy pumpkin and cinnamon flavors all came together perfectly and I enjoyed a full bowl full – taking small spoonfuls to make it last even longer.

-These chia bowls are perfect for breakfast or even as a mid afternoon snack.
+This pumpkin chia pudding is perfect for breakfast or even as a mid afternoon snack.
+I’ll let you decide what time of day you want to enjoy this!

 - 1 fig